The Happening Thang: History

 Their second single, "Drive Away", appeared in July 1989 and was followed in December by an eponymous album on Trafalgar/WEA.
 Most of its tracks were written by Travers.
 For that album the line-up of the group was Mercer, Patterson, Travers and Wearne, which was augmented by additional musicians: Pearse on vocals and bass guitar, Kathy Bluff on fiddle, Murray Cook on piano, Jim Niven on piano accordion, Dave Faulkner on piano, Peter O'Doherty on backing vocals, Ian Simpson on pedal steel guitar, Robert Souter on drums, and Bruce Thorburn on fiddle.
 At the ARIA Music Awards of 1990 it was nominated for Best Country Album.
 They appeared on the 1990 compilation album Breaking Ground - New Directions in Country Music which was nominated for the same award in 1991.

 The Happening Thang's second album, Saddlepop (1990), provided a single: their cover version of Neil Young's "The Losing End".
 For this album the group's core members were Michael Kerin on fiddle, Mercer on electric guitar, mandolin, dobro and backing vocals, Patterson on bass guitar and backing vocals, Ross Burge on drums, Travers on lead vocals, electric, rhythm, and acoustic guitars, and Wearne on vocals.
 They were assisted in the studio by Bluff and Cook; it was co-produced by Rod Coe and the band.
+The group supported Canberran conservationist project Rock for the Forests in October 1990, which The Canberra Times writer observed, "[they] combine a reverence for country music with some of the more unusual elements of rock and new wave."
+The group broke up late in 1991.

 After the group disbanded Travers joined Dog Trumpet, in 1995, on drums, alongside that band's founders O'Doherty on guitar, mandolin and bass guitar, and his brother, Reg Mombassa on guitar and lead vocals.
 They were joined by Amanda Brown on violin and backing vocals (ex-The Go-Betweens).
 That line-up issued an album, Suitcase (January 1996).

 In the mid-2000s Mercer and Patterson formed a country music group, the Cartwheels, in Hepburn Springs.
 The line-up included Patterson's wife, Wendy Phypers, on rhythm guitar and vocals, and their son, Charley Phypers, on drums.